Dear Wounded Warrior,

 Stand right still, and set your sight on Him, let your hope up and let your praise flow, that’s how you change your disappointment into divine realignment.

-Know this: Your pain’s shaping your strengths, so don’t discard the hard years, because there’s a healing tree that can make you whole, right there in your dry desert years, in what you think are your deserted paths.
+Know this: Your pain is shaping your strength, so don’t discard the hard years, because there’s a healing tree that can make you whole, right there in your dry desert years, in what you think are your deserted paths.

 Your pain’s forming your own triumphant song.
 Chant it.